zdebruine/RcppSparse/README.md

 # Rcpp::dgCMatrix

 _Rcpp::dgCMatrix_ is Rcpp class for compressed sparse column (CSC) matrices with seamless zero-copy reference passing between R and C++.
-Usage is very similar to the Armadillo `SpMat` class, including row and column iterators.
+Usage is very similar to the Armadillo _arma::SpMat<double>_ class, including row and column iterators.

 * [Class structure](#class-structure)
 * [Rcpp::as and Rcpp::wrap](#Rcppas-and-Rcppwrap)